tranngocphu/ai4atm-web/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 14.0.2 =
+Release Date: April 29th, 2020

+Because we’ve changed the underlying framework of our Indexables technology, we’ve chosen to rebuild the table.
+This means you will have to go through the indexing process again.
+We’re sorry.
+For sites with more than 10,000 posts, we advise using the [WP CLI command to do the indexation on the server](https://yoa.st/wp-cli-index).

+Bugfixes:

+* Fixes a bug where a fatal error would be thrown when a title contained more than 191 characters.
+* Fixes a bug where a fatal error would be thrown when a focus keyphrase contained more than 191 characters.
+* Fixes a bug where a fatal error would be thrown when search engines were disallowed from indexing the site.
+* Fixes a bug where a fatal error would be thrown on WooCommerce installations when the `wpseo_metadesc` filter was called with only 1 argument.
+* Fixes a bug where a fatal error would be thrown when using the `WPSEO_Frontend` class to get the meta description.
+* Fixes a bug where a fatal error would be thrown when `WPSEO_Frontend` or `WPSEO_Breadcrumbs` was called before the `init` action.
+* Fixes a bug where a non-object property retrieval notice would be thrown when the site's content was being indexed.
+* Fixes a bug where a trailing slash would be added to canonical URLs and some `rel="prev"` URLs, even when the permalink structure settings didn't contain that trailing slash.
+* Fixes a bug where a double breadcrumb would be shown on home pages.
+* Fixes a bug where the indexation would continue indefinitely under specific circumstances.

+Other:

+* Removes all usages of `PDO` and `mysqli` directly and uses `wpdb` everywhere.
+This should prevent a lot of errors for database installations that have different encodings or configurations than what is generally seen.

+= 14.0.1 =
+Release Date: April 28th, 2020

+Bugfixes:

+* Fixes a bug where a fatal error would be thrown when a breadcrumb title was too long.
+* Fixes a bug where a fatal error would be thrown when `DB_CHARSET` was not defined.
+* Fixes a bug where a fatal error would be thrown when breadcrumbs were rendered in the admin.
+* Fixes a bug where a fatal error would be thrown when the Yoast migrations table did not have a primary key.
+* Fixes a bug where a fatal exception would be thrown when building an indexable failed.
+* Fixes a bug where the order of the breadcrumbs was incorrect when more than 3 nested taxonomies were used.
+* Fixes a bug where HTML tags would no longer be allowed in the breadcrumbs.
+* Fixes a bug where no title would be shown in the Yoast indexation status modal.
+* Fixes a bug where changes made through the `wpseo_robots` filter would not be shown in the googlebot and bingbot meta tag output.

+Other:

+* Yoast SEO needs to have the right to create a database index.
+If you have restricted the creation of database indexes on your setup, please make sure to temporarily allow Yoast SEO to create indexes before updating.

 = 14.0 =
 Release Date: April 28th, 2020